Failure to Treat Urinary Tract Infection in Michigan Nursing Home Patients

 Urinary Tract Infections Undiagnosed

 Diagnosing the condition in a timely manner and beginning treatment is critical and the failure to do so can have devastating results.
 Elderly patients who may already have other conditions may have a harder time fighting off an undiagnosed UTI.
-A negligence lawsuit can be sought if a nursing home resident is not property treated for a urinary infection and suffers serious harm, or even death.
+A negligence lawsuit can be sought if a Michigan nursing home resident is not property treated for a urinary infection and suffers serious harm, or even death.